br-automation-community/mappView-CustomWidgets/mkdocs/docs/widgets_list_box.md

 **ItemClickExt**

-This event is fired whenever you click on a item, not the entire widget.
+This event is fired whenever you click on an item, not the entire widget.

-* Argurments :
+* Arguments :
     * **clickedValue** (String): Value of the item clicked
     * **clickedText** (String): Text of the item clicked
     * **clickedIndex** (Integer): Index of the item clicked

 Here is an application to this event:

-* You want to create a list of selection from an array containing equipement but not the complete array.
+* You want to create a list of selections from an array containing equipment but not the complete array.
-* You created a dataProvider with ```{"value": "IndexInTheArray", "text": "IdentifierForTheEquipement"}```
+* You created a dataProvider with ```{"value": "IndexInTheArray", "text": "IdentifierForTheEquipment"}```
 * Here is initial state in the visualization

 ![](./images/listbox3.png)